Yobo123o/python_project_final/README.md

 ## Overview

-The **Data Cleanup Tool** is a Python script designed to clean up messy CSV files by:
-- Removing duplicate rows (optional)
-- Correcting formatting issues in a specified column using a regular expression
-- Saving the cleaned data to a new CSV file

-This tool is particularly useful for users who work with large, messy datasets and need a quick way to standardize and clean their data.
+The **Data Cleanup Tool** is a Python script that is particularly useful for users who work with large, messy datasets and need a quick way to standardize and clean their data.

 ## Features